Hafsah-Ahmad/MultiSigWallet/README.md

 -In a new terminal, deploy the contract:
 -npx hardhat run scripts/deploy.js --network localhost

- Usage Example (scripts/interact.js)

-The provided script demonstrates:

-Submitting a transaction

-Confirming by another owner

-Executing the transaction

-Run it with:

-npx hardhat run scripts/interact.js --network localhost

-⚙️ Constructor Parameters
+Constructor Parameters=
 When deploying, provide:

-address[] _owners → array of wallet owners
+-address[] _owners → array of wallet owners

-uint256 _required → number of confirmations required
+-uint256 _required → number of confirmations required

-uint256 _executionDelay → timelock in seconds
+-uint256 _executionDelay → timelock in seconds

-uint256 _txExecutionReward → fixed reward for executors (in wei)
+-uint256 _txExecutionReward → fixed reward for executors (in wei)

 Example: